kyoto-shift/ktrysmt.github.io/about.md

 ---

 I am a Japanese web developer and live in Japan.
-I’m interested in Javascript, Golang, Vim, AWS, and Docker.
+I'm interested in Javascript, Golang, Vim, AWS, and Docker.

 My Skills for web development are below;